rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 ### Consume the context

-The compute host context is stored in Postgres.
-It is possible to query the content of the table as follows:
+The Ethanol application processes data and computes host contexts, storing the results in the host_context table within a PostgreSQL database.
+You can easily query this table to retrieve the stored data by following the steps below:

+__Prerequisites:__ Ensure you have the PostgreSQL command-line tool, psql, installed on your machine.

-1. Open a terminal or command prompt and connect to the PostgreSQL server.
-You can use the following command:
+__Establish Connection:__ Open a terminal or command prompt on your machine.
+Use the following command to connect to the PostgreSQL server:

 ```bash
 psql -U postgres -W postgres -h IP-OF-DOCKER-HOST:1605 -d ethanol
 ```

+Replace IP-OF-DOCKER-HOST with the actual IP address of the host machine where your Docker containers are running.

-2. Once you're connected to the PostgreSQL server, you can use the following SQL command to query the hostctx table:
+__Query the host_context Table:__ With an active connection to the PostgreSQL server:At the psql prompt, type the following SQL command to retrieve all the records from the host_context table:

 ```sql
 SELECT * FROM host_context;
 ```

+Review the returned data to understand the host context information stored by the Ethanol application.

 ## Enrichment Data

-Enrichment data provides tags that can be associated with hosts or flows.
-The `enrichment_data` table unifies the representation of various data, providing specific information in the `details` column.
+The `enrichment_data` table is used to store and provide additional tags and attributes that enhances the informational value of hosts or flows, allowing for richer analysis.
+One of the primary utilities of the `enrichment_data` table is to associate specific tags with hosts or flows.
+These tags can signify various attributes or characteristics.
+Diverse data sources may represent information differently.
+The enrichment_data table brings a unified representation, ensuring consistency across different types of data.

 The examples of different data are shown in the following table: